Roanis/atg-tdd/README.md

 Alternatively, if you want to compile the project, you can clone this repository to your hard drive.
 Then copy (or symlink) the TDD folder to your ATG installation under $DYNAMO_HOME/../.
 Now you're ready to build, so run ```gradlew clean build``` from atg-tdd folder.
 Both modules will be built and the tests in MyModile will be executed.

 #Limitations
 The focus of this framework is on testing global components i.e. Services, Managers, Tools, etc. That's where the vast majority of your business logic will live.
-Request and Session scoped components, can also be tested but they should really be changed to global scope in the ```testconfig``` layer.
+Request and Session scoped components, can also be tested but they should really be changed to global scope in the ```testconfig``` layer, in your own module.

 #Supported ATG Versions
 | TDD Version  | ATG Version |